canevarolo/canevarolo/README.md

 #### Languages I know
 </p>

-I learnt the foundamentals of C come years ago, I recently learned the applications of Matlab for heat transfer problems with 2D applications, transitory and advection.
+I learnt the foundamentals of C some years ago, I recently learned the applications of Matlab for heat transfer problems with 2D applications in transitory and advection/convection.
+I'm also studying for obtaining official certifications from MathWorks (Matlab's creators).
 I'd like to learn Python.

 #### ⚡ My GitHub Statistics